 - Which choices were dropped and why

-Concrete result: Claude can make the same mistakes again, suggest approaches that contradict previous sessions, and waste time rediscovering context.
+Concrete result: Claude can repeat the same mistakes, suggest approaches that contradict previous sessions, and waste time rediscovering context.

 The solution: the MEMORY.md file

-Claude Code can maintain a persistent memory file that survives between sessions.
-It's different from CLAUDE.md:
+Claude Code maintains a persistent memory file that survives between sessions.
+Don't confuse it with CLAUDE.md:

 CLAUDE.md | MEMORY.md |